 How to Find Windows Spotlight Lock Screen Images in Windows 10

-On the right side of the Settings window you’ll see options for personalizing your Windows 10 lock screen, including toggles for which apps can show a quick or detailed status and an option to hide or show your Windows desktop background on the sign-in screen.
+In the “Background” dropdown, you have several choices – if your background is set to something other than Windows Spotlight, just change it.
+There are a number of other options here as well, including toggles for which apps can show a quick or detailed status and an option to hide or show your Windows desktop background on the sign-in screen.

-Note: To avoid confusion, it’s important to clarify that the Windows sign-in screen (the screen used to enter your password when first booting or logging into the PC) is different from the Windows lock screen, which is the screen used to lock your PC but keep your user account running or asleep in the background.
-The Windows Spotlight feature discussed here currently applies primarily to the lock screen.
+One point of clarification: there is a difference between the Windows sign-in screen (the screen used to enter your password when first booting or logging into the PC) and the Windows lock screen, which is the screen used to lock your PC but keep your user account running or asleep in the background.
+The Windows Spotlight feature discussed here applies to the lock screen.

-Once you selected Windows Spotlight for your lock screen background, you can test it out by quickly locking your PC (keyboard shortcut Windows Key + L).
+You can test the Spotlight feature quickly by locking your PC (keyboard shortcut Windows Key + L).
 Based on the speed of your Internet connection, it may take a few moments for a new Windows Spotlight image to load, as Windows has to grab the image from Bing’s servers.
-Going forward, Windows will grab these images in the background ahead of time, but there may be some lag if you’ve just turned the feature on, or if your unlock timing happens to coincide with the moment that your PC is attempting to update the image database.
+If you have Spotlight turned on already, Windows will grab these images in the background ahead of time, but there may be some lag if you’ve just turned the feature on.

 While previewing your new Windows Spotlight background images on the lock screen, you may occasionally see a text box in the upper-right corner that asks if you “like what you see.”
 You can hover over this box with your mouse cursor, or tap on it if using a touchscreen device, to answer yes (“I want more!”) or no (“Not a fan”).
 Windows and Bing will then use this information to custom tailor future images to your personal tastes, much in the same way that users can give ratings to custom song playlists on services like Pandora or Apple Music.